 After reviewing several hotels in the downtown area, I decided on the King Charles Inn based on all the positive reviews.
 I must say that I made a very smart choice, the hotel was so convenient to getting around downtown, very clean, the staff was so incredibly friendly, the cheese/fruit every afternoon in the pub was such a nice bonus, free parking for the length of your stay, complimentary pass at the gym.
 We had such a wonderful time and I hope to come back and visit again soon!

-Traveller from Kentucky
+Traveller from Pittsburgh, PA

-Traveller from new jersey
+Traveller from Coastal SC

-Traveller from Asheville, NC
+Traveller from Charlotte, NC

 Surrounded by 18th-century buildings in the city’s historic district, Belmond Charleston Place is a block from the antiques …More

 Dating back to Colonial times, Charleston, home to 120,000 people, was nearly obliterated during the American Civil War.
 However, some historic buildings remain and are popular destinations, including Fort Sumnter, Boone Hall Plantation, and the Old Exchange Buildings.
 The South Carolina Aquarium, home to 10,000 plants and animals, is another popular tourist attraction.